One of the basic tenants of a comprehensive data management strategy is an effective data archive.

 But when it comes to risk management—revised content could be the difference between a breach or a legal violation.
 The ability to search and see content modifications is key to having a comprehensive, robust archive that protects a company’s best interest.

-2. Extraction of Message and Relevant Context
+2. Preservation of Message and Relevant Context

 A defining feature of digital collaboration is threaded conversations.
 This can be either one-to-one or in a group of individuals.